 “I want to tell them, ‘This isn’t the real me!
 The real me does not have acne like this,’” Charlie says.

 For the majority of people who suffer from acne, painful skin blemishes are just part of their awkward teen years.
 With hormones raging, the glands beneath your face become overstimulated and start pumping oil everywhere.
-For the most part, genetics determine how bad and how late you’ll have acne, but either way, “if it’s going to go away,” says Dr. Susan Bard, a dermatologist in Brooklyn, “teenage acne usually goes away by the early 20s.”
+For the most part, genetics determine how bad and how late you’ll have acne, but either way, “if it’s going to go away,” says Dr. Susan Bard, a dermatologist in New York City, “teenage acne usually goes away by the early 20s.”

 But what if it doesn’t?